CSCI4850/S18-team3-project/README.md

 ### Install packages

-Then is as easy as:
+Then its as easy as:
 ```pip install -r requirements.txt```